 WRV stewardship projects are a great way for school groups or youth organizations to explore our area, get their hands dirty, and make a difference.
 Whether you’re looking for hands-on environmental education, a meaningful service opportunity, or just a chance to get outside, WRV can work with you to meet your needs.

 Each year, WRV provides field-based learning and service opportunities for hundreds of young people.
 We focus on meeting both the objectives of youth partners and the real needs of the public land agencies with whom we partner.

-If you’re interested in scheduling a youth project with WRV, please fill out this interest form or email our Youth and Inclusiveness Program Director, Rachel Brett email@example.com
+If you’re interested in scheduling a youth project with WRV, please fill out our interest form or email our Youth and Inclusiveness Program Director, Rachel Brett at firstname.lastname@example.org.

 WRV’s Youth Leadership Program gives youth a chance to take their stewardship skills to the next level.
 WRV youth leaders participate in ongoing skill-building and community-building opportunities over the course of the season.
 Youth can choose from several pathways to leadership, from High School Crew Leader training to an annual leadership summit to participating in the WRV Youth Leadership Development (WYLD) Program).
 Youth leaders:

 To learn more about the year-long WYLD Program, click here.

 To find out about leadership trainings open to youth and adults, visit our trainings page.